 Salary and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects that employment for 911 dispatchers, which includes all police, fire and ambulance dispatchers, will grow by 8% from 2012 to 2022.
-Additionally, the BLS reported that this group of workers made a median annual salary of $37,040 as of May 2013.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment for 911 dispatchers, which includes all police, fire and ambulance dispatchers, will decline by 3% from 2014 to 2024.
+This decline may occur because fewer workers will be needed as call centers continue to consolidate.
+Additionally, the BLS reported that this group of workers made a median annual salary of $38,010 as of May 2015.